-In 1891 the first horse-drawn tram moved out of market square and soon connected to such ‘far-flung’ suburbs of Belgravia (via Jeppestown), Fordsburg (another western township owned and laid out by Ford & Jeppe Estate Company – hence the name) and Doornfontein. *Click on images for better quality*
+In 1891 the first horse-drawn tram moved out of market square and soon connected to such ‘far-flung’ suburbs of Belgravia (via Jeppestown), Fordsburg and Doornfontein to the growing town.

-By 1894 Jeppestown had 421 buildings, 2 churches, a masonic temple, St. Mary’s college for girls and a library.
-In 1897 it was described as having ‘the most amenities and the best area’ and ‘a neat little suburb on the outskirts of town proper’.
-Besides the horse trams and later in 1906 the electric trams, the other early benefit was that the government bought some of the land from Jeppe for a railway to pass through.
+In 1897, Jeppestown was described as having ‘the most amenities and the best area’ and ‘a neat little suburb on the outskirts of town proper’.
+Besides the horse trams and later in 1906 the electric trams, the other early benefit was that the government bought some of the land from Jeppe for a railway (the early Rand Tram) to pass through.
 He agreed on condition there was a station and that every train that passed through had to stop.
-This was advantageous in that a business hub grew around the station and of course it was very convenient for the suburb’s residents.
+This was advantageous in that a business hub grew around the station as well as being very convenient for the suburb’s residents.
 This hub is probably responsible for the survival of so many buildings in the area.

 Rathmines – Beardwood House

-This was the home of Irish architect John Francis Beardwood who came to Johannesburg via California in 1895.
+Rathmines was the home of Irish architect John Francis Beardwood who came to Johannesburg via California in 1895.
 He designed Parktown Convent on Oxford Road and Nazareth Home in Yeoville.
 He also worked on additions to Kensington Sanatorium (now clinic) and St. Mary’s College.
 In 2014 I came across a collection of old plans and found that Beardwood was also listed as architect for St. Agnes Mansions in Plein Street as well as Patlansky’s Corner on the corner of Joubert & Jeppe Street.
-I will add these plans as well as what stands there now at a later date.

-His home below, built in 1903, was named ‘Rathmines’ after the suburb in Dublin where he and his family lived.
+Built in 1903, ‘Rathmines’ was named after the suburb in Dublin where he and his family lived.